Peugeot Logo Survey – What People Think About New Lion

 What is the new logo supposed to represent?

-Peugeot describes it as a lion head in a coat of arms, designed to reflect brand evolution, a renewed identity concept around “time,” and an electrification-focused future.
+Peugeot describes it as a lion head in a coat of arms, designed to reflect brand evolution, a renewed identity concept around “time,” and a future-facing direction.

 Why do some people dislike it?